-Any application received after June 22, 2015 will not be reviewed or considered for an award.
-Applicants are encouraged to prepare the application well in advance of the deadline in order to allow plenty of time to discuss any questions you have with COG staff and for the application to get the appropriate internal review and approval prior to submittal.
-Please contact Maia Davis with any questions regarding the Awards Program.
+Any application received after June 28, 2019 will not be reviewed or considered for an award.
+Applicants are encouraged to prepare the application well in advance of the deadline in order to allow plenty of time for the application to get the appropriate internal review and approval prior to submittal.
+Please contact Maia Davis with any questions regarding the awards program.

 [back to list]

 The Air and Climate Public Advisory Committee (ACPAC) will judge the awards at its July meeting.
-Applications will be reviewed, and judged on four criteria - Results, Creativity, Model, and Engagement.
+Applications will be reviewed, and judged on four criteria - Engagement, Results, Creativity, and Model.
 Engagement will be weighed more heavily and account for 40% of the total score.
-Results Creativity and Model will each account for 20% of the score.
+Results, Creativity and Model will each account for 20% of the score.